PhotoAppPlugin/plugin.image.photoapp/README.txt

 Configuration
 =============
 The plugin needs to know where your Photo Library file is.
 The default ("~/Pictures/Fotos Library.photoslibrary") is probably not working in all cases.
-So, please enter in the correct path in the plugin's settings dialog.
+So, please enter the correct path in the plugin's settings dialog.